 While the Caribou won’t put your goods into a deep freeze, the combination of rotomolded plastic and foam insulation can keep everything nice and crispy cool for 3 to 5 days.

 The cold rating relates to regular use and in average temperatures.
 If you are out in the hot reservoirs in that dot the Western US or the sweltering summer heat of the South, count on needing a little more ice.

 Even in the brutal summer temperatures, I found many users still have ice retention of up to and beyond 3 days.
 Even when the ice starts to melt, the Caribou cooler keeps the newly formed water cold enough to keep everything nice and cold.
-40-degree water is still cold enough to keep your afternoon drinks plenty chilled for a refreshing drink.
+The 40-degree water is still cold enough to keep your afternoon drinks plenty chilled for a refreshing drink.

-The Caribou cooler has a sealing gasket in the lid that makes the ice chest airtight to help make sure that your goods stay as cold as possible in almost any conditions.
+The Caribou cooler has a sealing gasket in the lid that makes the ice chest airtight to help make sure that your goods stay as cold as possible in almost any condition.
 The lid seals shut thanks to two heavy-duty rubber latches.

 The latches are t-shaped that mold to your fingers.
 This shape makes it easier to grip the latches for sealing and unsealing the lid.
 The handles create such a tight seal that keeps the top from opening by accident and thereby preserving the cold temperatures you need on the inside.